MNik-EV/Robot-Shield-ATmega328/README.md

 # Robot Shield - ATmega328P Controller

-This repository contains the design files for a comprehensive robot controller shield based on the ATmega328P microcontroller.
-This board was designed as part of the ZLAB technical assessment process.
+This repository contains the design files for a  robot controller shield based on the ATmega328P microcontroller.

 ![Isometric board view](Images/Isometric_View_3D.png)